 Claims that are not adequately supported by appropriate up to date documentation may be subject to recovery of expenditures.
-Progress notes, as defined in 12VAC30-50-130, shall disclose the extent of services provided and corroborate the units billed.
+Progress notes shall disclose the extent of services provided and corroborate the units billed.
 Claims not supported by corroborating progress notes shall be subject to recovery of expenditures.